 - Cordell, J., M. Vogl, and A. J. Wagoner Johnson, The Influence of Micropore Size on the Mechanical Properties of Bulk Hydroxyapatite and Hydroxyapatite Scaffolds, Journal of the Mechanical Behavior of Biomedical Materials, 2:5, 560-570, 2009.
-Listed in the most cited 25 articles in journal since 2009 (as of 12/08/14).
+Listed in the most cited 25 articles in journal since 2009 (up to at least 12/08/14).

 - Park, C. J., S. G. Clark, C. A. Lichtensteiger, R. D. Jamison, and A. J. Wagoner Johnson, Accelerated Wound Closure of Pressure Ulcers in Aged Mice by Chitosan Scaffolds with or without bFGF, Acta Biomaterialia 5:1926-1936, 2009.

 - Lee, J. S., A. Wagoner-Johnson, and W. L. Murphy, "Modular Peptide Growth Factors for Substrate-Mediated Stem Cell Mediated Differentiation," Angewandte Chemie International Edition 121:6384-6387, 2009.
 Listed as "hot topic" by editor.